MannLabs/alphapeptstats/docs/data_preprocessing.md

 # Data preprocessing

 Preprocessing of the data is substantial for the results of the downstream analysis.
-Data preprocessing available in AlphaStats compromises: the removal of contaminants, normalization, imputation and subsetting and removal of samples.
+Data preprocessing available in AlphaStats covers: the removal of contaminants, normalization, imputation and subsetting and removal of samples.

 ```python
 DataSet.preprocess(